noahham/txt-edit/README.md

 # TXT-Edit
 A lightweight solution to creating text files on Mac.

-Basically it lets you save a file and then opens TextEdit to actually edit it.
+Basically it lets you save a .txt file and then opens TextEdit to actually edit it.